 The BSAI Crab rationalization program was implemented in 2005 without a pre-established reporting requirement for cooperatives.
 In 2013, the Council reviewed an analysis evaluating the Council's management options for promoting active participation among lease holders.
 This consideration for a regulatory amendment was presented at the same time as a discussion paper that considered addressing lease rates, crew compensation, and active participation through flexible cooperative management.
 After hearing these presentations from Council staff as well as public testimony from the cooperatives, the Council chose no immediate regulatory action on these issues.
-Instead the Council stated its desire for the crab fisheries and requested that the industry use non-regulatory methods to address the Council's concerns.
+Instead the Council stated its desire for changes in the crab fisheries and requested that the industry use non-regulatory methods to address the Council's concerns.
 This analysis suggested the utility of an annual cooperative report in providing feedback on the effectiveness of non-regulatory measures.
-The Council sent a letter to each of the cooperatives requesting that they voluntarily report on measures they are taking to:
+The Council sent a letter to each of the cooperatives requesting that they voluntarily report on:

-- Ensure QS transfers to active participant and crew members
+- QS transfers to active participant and crew members

-- Address high lease rates
+- Lease rates

-- Address low crew compensation rates
+- Crew compensation rates